The BES Telecommunications Act forms the basis of the provision of telecom services.

 Is there a frequency plan for the Caribbean Netherlands?

-Yes, there is a frequency policy plan
+Yes, there is a frequency policy plan.

 Trade and equipment

-Who issues the numbers?
+Who distributes the numbers?

-Yes, these numbers remain the same.
+Yes, these numbers will remain the same.

-Both 112 and 911 are the emergency numbers.
+Both 112 and 911 can be used as emergency numbers.

-The fees remain the same.
+The tariffs will remain the same.